IsHa-2007/student-sphere/README.md

 - COMPILER: GCC/any standard C compiler

 ## FEATURES

-:Accepts student input
+- Accepts student input
-:Display output in a clear form
+- Display output in a clear form
-:Simple and readable logic
+- Simple and readable logic
-:Well-commented code for easy understanding
+- Well-commented code for easy understanding

 ## HOW TO RUN
-1:clone the reprository
+- clone the reprository
   git clone https://github.com/IsHa-2007/student-sphere.git
-2:open the .C file in C compiler
+- open the .C file in C compiler
-3:Compile and run the program
+- Compile and run the program

 ## PROJECT-SPIRAL/
 - student.c